absolunet/docs-node-ioc/src/docs/03_first-steps/04_create-a-service/en.md

 ### Implement create()

 Now, we can create a new todo and store it in the private registry.
-And we can keep track of an incrementing ID, which would be much cleaner than what we have done previously in the controller.
+We can keep track of an incrementing ID, which would be much cleaner than what we have done previously in the controller.

 ```javascript
 class TodoService {